Kinder-Morgan-Pipeline-DeSmog-Canada.jpg

 Trans Mountain Pipeline

-Since the 1950s the 1,150 kilometre Trans Mountain oilsands pipeline system has transported both crude oil and refined products from Edmonton, Alberta, to refineries and export terminals on the B.C. and Washington State coasts.
+Since the 1950s the 1,150-kilometre Trans Mountain pipeline system has transported both crude oil and refined petroleum products from Edmonton, Alberta, to refineries and export terminals on the B.C. and Washington State coasts.

-In 2013 Texas-based Kinder Morgan applied to expand the pipeline system from a capacity of 300,000 barrels per day to 890,000 barrels per day.
-The Canadian federal government purchased the pipeline from Kinder Morgan in May of 2018.
+In 2013, Texas-based Kinder Morgan applied to expand the pipeline system from a capacity of 300,000 barrels per day to 890,000 barrels per day.

 The Trans Mountain pipeline.
 Map: Carol Linnitt / The Narwhal

-The expansion would mean a seven-fold increase in oil tanker traffic from the Westridge terminal, from around 60 oil tankers to more than 400 per year.
+The expansion will mean a seven-fold increase in oil tanker traffic from the Westridge terminal, from around 60 oil tankers to more than 400 per year.

-The pipeline was reviewed by Canada’s National Energy Board.
+The pipeline was reviewed by the Canada Energy Regulator, then known as the National Energy Board.
 During the review process, Canada’s Department of Fisheries and Oceans argued Kinder Morgan’s assessment of threats to whale species off the B.C. coast from increased tanker traffic contained “insufficient information and analysis.”

 A separate analysis, commissioned by the Raincoast Conservation Foundation, found the anticipated increase in tanker traffic gives the local Southern Resident Killer Whale population only a 50 per cent chance of survival.
 Southern resident killer whales, which use echolocation to hunt their prey, have been overwhelmed by noise pollution in their habitat, a problem that has recently been connected to starvation.

-In addition to concerns about an increase in oil tanker traffic, many criticized the National Energy Board review for its elimination of oral cross-examination, exclusion of upstream climate change considerations and failure to adequately consult affected First Nations along the pipeline route.
+In addition to concerns about an increase in oil tanker traffic, many criticized the regulator’s review for its elimination of oral cross-examination, exclusion of upstream climate change considerations and failure to adequately consult affected First Nations along the pipeline route.

 The board also did not compel Kinder Morgan to answer questions regarding the company’s oil spill response capacity.